NWChemEx/PluginPlay/dox/SDEOverview.md

 performance.
 This will admittedly always be at a coarse level (parallelizing over modules), but nonetheless such efforts will play a crucial role in acheiving maximum performance on modern machines.
 This requires the SDE to be
-provided with a mechanism for examining the modules it
+provided with a mechanism for examining the modules it will call.

 @subsection sde_overview_extensibility Extensibility